Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: Introduction

 In the case of ordinary acceleration, the mentioned correspondence of dual quantities is more complicated than for other vectors.
 This correspondence can be greatly simplified by the definition of three-dimensional relativistic acceleration $\mathbf{A}$.
-The definition of this acceleration is not an ad hoc definition based only on the relation of force and relativistic mass ($\mathbf{A}=\mathbf{F}/M$).
-The notion of acceleration is based on the velocity differential $(d\mathbf{v})_{\mathrm{rel}}$, which should actually be calculated not as a ordinary difference, but according to the velocity algebra in SR kinematics.
-The essence of relativistic velocity subtraction (operation $\ominus$) is the Lorentz transformation into a system moving at a subtracted velocity (into rest reference system).
-However, if, for some reasons, the transformation will be performed to slightly different reference systems (than resting), the subtraction of velocity will take on (seemingly) a another form (differential-equivalent operations $\ominus_{\parallel}$ or $\ominus_{\perp}$).
-When calculating the relativistic velocity differential in the context of acceleration and motion equation, the Lorentz transformation generally does not refer only to the resting reference system.
-The correct reference system depends on the direction in which the differential of velocity is calculated.
-For example, in the direction perpendicular to the velocity no Lorentz transformation is needed at all, while in a direction parallel to the velocity is needed transformation to the resting system of the body.
+The definition of this acceleration is not an {\it ad hoc} definition based only on the relation of force and relativistic mass ($\mathbf{A}=\mathbf{F}/M$).
+The notion of acceleration is based on the velocity differential $(d\mathbf{v})_{rel}$, which should actually be calculated not as an ordinary difference, but in accordance with the velocity algebra in SR kinematics.
+The essence of Einstein's relativistic velocity subtraction (operation $\ominus_0$) is the Lorentz transformation into a system moving at a subtracted velocity (means into instantaneous rest reference system for velocity differential).
+However, if for some reasons, the transformation will be performed to slightly different reference systems (than resting), the subtraction of velocity will take on another form (e.g. differential-equivalent operations $\ominus_{\parallel}$ or $\ominus_{\perp}$).
+When calculating the relativistic velocity differential in the context of acceleration and motion equation, the Lorentz transformation generally does not refer only to the instantaneous resting reference system.
+The correct reference system (according to $\ominus_{\parallel}$) depends on the direction in which the differential of velocity is calculated.
+For example, in the direction perpendicular to the velocity, no Lorentz transformation is needed at all, while in the direction parallel to the velocity, we need transformation to the instantaneous resting system of the body.
 In the direction of force, however, the Lorentz transformation is performed at a velocity projected on the direction of force.
-All differential-equivalent operations (e. g. $\ominus_{\parallel}$, $\ominus_{\perp}$, $\ominus_{\wedge}$, $\ominus_{\vee}$, $\boxminus$) are also equivalent for acceleration.
-The existence of many differential-equivalent operations can be explained by the fact that the relativistic velocity differential is not a exact differential.
+Furthermore, the interpretation of operation $\ominus_{\wedge}$ in calculating the velocity differential is based on the Lorentz transformation with an infinitely low velocity (differential), so it is asymptotically associated with the initial reference system, and not with rest system of the body.
+This method (operation $\ominus_{\wedge}$) of subtracting velocity leads to the most general concept of Oziewicz ternary relative velocity.
+And the operation $\ominus_{\perp}$ resulting from calculating the velocity of jet gases relative to the rocket leads to Oziewicz binary velocity.
+All differential-equivalent operations ($\ominus_{\parallel}$, $\ominus_{\perp}$, $\ominus_{\wedge}$, $\ominus_{\vee}$, $\boxminus$) are also equivalent for acceleration.
+The existence of many differential-equivalent operations can be explained by the fact that the relativistic velocity differential is not an exact differential.
 Consequently, finite velocity differences depend on the contractual integration path.
 This situation is reminiscent of the property of noncommutability in the Lorentz group and is associated with the Thomas-Wigner rotation.
 It turns out that the subtleties of velocity vector compositions are described by mathematical physicists in terms of relativistic groupoid or a loop (quasigroup) called a gyrogroup.
 These structures are based on hyperbolic geometry applied to the concept of relativistic relative velocity.